 We now need to get rid of the lines around the text box.

 Click inside of your text box to select it.
 If your Format menu at the top of Word is not showing, click on that to select it as well.
-From the Format menu locate the Text Box Styles panel (Word 2010 and 2013 will say Shape Styles instead).
+From the Format menu locate the Text Box Styles panel (Word 2010 will say Shape Styles instead).
 Then click the Shape Outline item:

 From the menu that appears, click on No Outline:

 The lines around your text box will then disappear.